 The number of positions you can play in any particular game can be found in the game details – usually one, two or three.
 And at the start of a game, no player can run more than that number – please do not use a pseudonym to attempt to do so.
 However, if a player drops out, then we will often consider allowing an existing player on that team to take over their position, so that the game will not become unbalanced.
 Since this system is clearly open to abuse, we reserve the right to judge each case on an individual basis.

 Aliases, unless you have specifically been given permission, are not allowed.
 Some players have used this to enable themselves to play more than one nation under assumed names.
 We leave it to your own honour and sense of fair play to police this.
 But if we catch you we will penalise you.

 Special Service Turns

 We run Middle-earth primarily out of a sense of love for the gaming hobby.
 We’re all keen gamers, and so play in many of the games.
 But an individual GM will never referee a game they are playing in, or have any access to the game turns or database.
-We’ll mark on the Front Sheet when a GM will be playing in that game, but will not tell you which nation (or even allegiance) that GM is.
+If you do not wish to play in a game with a GM player, please let us know when asking to join a game.